 The acquisition policy of the Société des beaux-arts et du musée du Locle is based on several factors.
 It favours regional and Swiss artistic productions as well as works by artists presented in temporary exhibitions.
 A potential acquisition is evaluated according to its artistic value, its relevance to the museum’s collections, its state and conditions of conservation, its documentary contribution, its inclusion in a temporary exhibition, its importance in the history of art and its historical and heritage interest.

 Mainly made up of works by Swiss and regional artists of the 19th and 20th century, the collection of paintings includes works by Albert Anker, the Barraud brothers, Emile Chambon, Charles Clément, Lucien Grounauer, Gustave Jeanneret, Edouard Jeanmaire, Charles L’Eplattenier, Carl Moll, Paul-Théophile Robert, Léopold Robert, Otto and Benjamin Vautier.

-The prints in the museum collection currently contain more than a thousand works of Swiss and international artists such as Adam Call, Armleder, Auberjonois, Bonnard, Corot, Disler, Evrard, Giacometti, Goya, Hartung, Jacot, Jaquet , Le Corbusier, Luginbuhl, Matisse, Picasso, Toulouse-Lautrec, Villon to name only a few.
+The museum’s prints collection currently contains more than a thousand works of Swiss and international artists such as Adam Call, Armleder, Auberjonois, Bonnard, Corot, Disler, Evrard, Giacometti, Goya, Hartung, Jacot, Jaquet , Le Corbusier, Luginbuhl, Matisse, Picasso, Toulouse-Lautrec and Villon to name only a few.